femou1/Xeus/README.md

 Thank you for considering contributing to Xeus!
 Please use the issues feature if you'd like to make a feature and/or make a PR!

+## I want to use Xeus

+So you are interested in using Xeus for your own groups?
+Please contact me through Discord by going to the support server down below, or sending me a DM on Stefano#7366.

 ## License

 Xeus is open-sourced software licensed under the [GNU General Public License v3.0](http://www.gnu.org/licenses/gpl.html).